rails/rails/guides/source/constant_autoloading_and_reloading.md

 #### Top-Level Constants

-On the contrary, if `ApplicationController` is unknown, an autoload is going to be attempted by Rails.
+On the contrary, if `ApplicationController` is unknown, the constant is considered missing and an autoload is going to be attempted by Rails.

 In order to load `ApplicationController`, Rails iterates over `autoload_paths`.
 First checks if `app/assets/application_controller.rb` exists.
 If it does not,